 Beats products are everywhere, and a pair of Beats headphones can be pretty expensive relative to the competition.
 Although devices like the Beats Studio3 have the name “studio” in their name, you won’t find any audio engineers wearing them.
 But you’re in luck: you can get better sound than Beats for not too much money.
 Here are the best Beats alternatives for less than $100.

 - This list of the best Beats alternatives for under $100 was updated on September 13, 2023, to adjust the formatting to our current style and answer more frequently asked questions.

 If you really want studio headphones, get the Sony MDR-7506

+We’ll kick this party off with an oldie but a goodie: the Sony MDR-7506 headphones, which are regarded as industry standard.
 One of the main reasons people enjoy Beats headphones is the emphasized bass response.
-While that’s fine for some people, that’s not ideal when you’re actually working with audio whether that means producing or mixing.
-You don’t want a pair of headphones that will color your music in any way, and this is where the Sony MDR-7506 headphones shine.
-It reproduces accurate audio and has remained an industry standard for decades.
-It has frequency range that people have relied on for decades.
+While that’s fine for some people, that’s not ideal when you’re actually working with audio, whether that means producing or mixing.
+Where the Sony MDR-7506 headphones shine is they reproduce accurate audio and have remained an industry standard for decades.
+It has a frequency range that people have relied on since it was first released.